 Feel free to share your thoughts and point us to any potential SPEM (or any other tailored process modeling tool) you may know!

-I am a member of the SOM Research Lab (IN3-UOC) researching in the crossroad between Software Engineering and AI Engineering.
+I am a member of the SOM Research Lab (IN3-UOC) exploring the crossroad between Software Engineering, AI Engineering and Ethics.